hard-nett/docs/content/docs/concepts/crypto.md

 ---
-title: Introduction to Cryptography Concepts
+title: Crypto
 description: Cryptography is the backbone of modern security, enabling trust in digital systems.
-Below are foundational concepts every learner should understand, as they specifically relate to Terp Network
+Below are foundational concepts every learner should understand, from 5000KM away, as they specifically relate to Terp Network
 ---

+## Hash Functions
+## Where Terp Uses Cryptography
+## Post Quantum Readiness

 ## **Key-Pairs**